Chase-William/SharpHotkeys/README.md

 # SharpHotkeys
 A simple hotkey library for WPF programs.
-The logic for the hotkeys are decoupled and structured so that UWP and WIN-UI 3.0 integration should be possible.
-If interested supporting other frameworks checkout the <a href="https://github.com/ChaseRoth/SharpHotkeys/tree/experimental">experimental</a> branch.

 ### Example Usage:
 Checkout the sample project to see a working demo.